 You can use any plain text editor, like Notepad, to write the code.
 Or, you can use a specialty program for writing HTML pages, like the popular Adobe Dreamweaver.
 Such programs make it much easier to manage complex pages and large web sites.
 Also useful are programs that help you write scripts or that check your HTML code for errors.

 See Wikipedia for an article listing popular HTML editors.

 MS Paint: Old versions of MS Paint, which comes with Windows, cannot save images in GIF, JPG or PNG formats.

-What versions for your MS Paint?
+What file versions can your MS Paint use?

 Open MS Paint (Start menu > Run > type mspaint and click OK, or use the Windows 8, 8.1, or 10 search box and type Paint).
 Look in the Save As dialog at the file types: File > Save As > File type list.
 If the list includes GIF, JPG, and PNG, you are ready to create and edit images for your web pages.

 (If you do much with images, you will soon want a more advanced program than MS Paint!)

 Other useful items:

 To move your new web pages and images to a web server, you need uploading software, such as an FTP program.
 HTML editors like Dreamweaver include uploading as a built-in feature.

 To view your web pages you need a browser, like Edge, Internet Explorer, FireFox, Google Chrome, Safari, or Opera.
 You will want to verify how your pages look in different browsers.